 You will need a permit from the city or municipality for demolition or significant renovation work.
 The requirements vary from city to city, so please consult with city staff in your area.

 Here are some of the questions about asbestos contractors that you should ask anyone you plan to work with.

 Are you registered with WorkSafeBC?
 How long have you been in business?
 Are you insured (e.g., errors and omissions insurance, liability insurance)?
 Are you bonded?
 Have you ever been fined by WorkSafeBC?
 Do you have a business license issued by the city?

 How do I know if I have asbestos in my home (in floor tile, ceiling tile, shingles, siding, etc.)?

 The only way to be sure whether a material contains asbestos is to have it tested by a qualified laboratory.
-Progressive Environmental only recommends testing suspect materials if they are damaged (fraying, crumbling) or if you are planning a renovation that would disturb the suspect material.
+Progressive Environmental is certified to do Asbesto Testing.
+We only recommend testing suspect materials if they are damaged (fraying, crumbling) or if you are planning a renovation that would disturb the suspect material.
 Samples should be taken by a properly trained and accredited asbestos professional (inspector).